Mizux/nodejs-101/README.md

 }
 ```

-To run this nodejs server use:
+To run this nodejs server simply use:
 ```sh
 yarn start
 ```